YMCA Youth and Government: Other programs

 Each state may participate in the national programs.
 Delegates are selected to attend the Conference on National Affairs or the National Judicial Competition.
 The elected governors from each state attend the Youth Governor's Conference.

-The National YMCA holds the Youth Conference on National Affairs (CONA) at the Blue Ridge Assembly in North Carolina (However, due to Hurricane Helene the 2025 conference will be held at Appalachian State University) the YMCA Changemakers Summit, YMCA Youth Advocate Program, and the Youth Governors Conference in Washington, D.C., and the National Judicial Competition (NJC) at the Minnesota State Capitol in St. Paul.
+The National YMCA holds the Youth Conference on National Affairs (CONA) at the Blue Ridge Assembly in North Carolina, the YMCA Changemakers Summit, YMCA Youth Advocate Program, and the Youth Governors Conference in Washington, D.C., and the National Judicial Competition (NJC) at the Minnesota State Capitol in St. Paul.